yadudoc/swift-hadoop/README.md

 ### TODO LIST

-[ ]  Mechanism to determine the number of workers
+- [ ] Mechanism to determine the number of workers
-[ ]  Testing for long-runs
+- [ ] Testing for long-runs
-[ ]  Documentation cleanup
+- [ ] Documentation cleanup
-[ ]  Document setting walltimes for hadoop workers and worker behavior across multiple runs
+- [ ] Document setting walltimes for hadoop workers and worker behavior across multiple runs
+- [ ] run-swift.sh configs are pretty horrible, clean this up